suoglu/Integer-Multiplier-Hardware-Parameterized/README.md

-# Pure Combinational 16 bit Integer Multiplier Hardware
+# Pure Combinational Parameterized Integer Multiplier Hardware
-Source code for pure combinational 16 bit integer multiplier hardware.
+Source code for pure combinational parameterized integer multiplier hardware.
+Size of the operands is controlled by the parameter "bit".
+Size of the product is 2\*bit.

-Simulated and verified using Vivado 2017.1
+Simulated and verified using Vivado 2017.2